henningM1r/gr_Morse_Receiver/README.md

 + Ensure that the raw Morse signal reception is good enough, e.g. using gqrx or another signal analysis tool.
 It should reach at least at approximately -95dB or better.
 + To start the Morse receiver, open the flowchart in `/examples/Morse_receiver.grc` with GNURadio Companion
     + Press `run` button.
+    + Set the CW band entry frequency if needed in the edit box entitled _CW band entry frequency_.
-    + Set the frequency slider values so that stronger signals in the waterfall chart get close to 0.00 (so that it begins either slightly left or right of it).
-Use the Mouse for the rough frequency adjustment.
+    + Set the _frequency_ slider values so that stronger signals in the waterfall chart get close to 0.00 (so that it begins either slightly left or right of it).
+Use the mouse to drag the slider for the rough frequency adjustment.
-        + You can further adjust and fine-tune the signal with the mouse wheel.
+        + You can further adjust and fine-tune the frequency with the mouse wheel, to improve signal reception.
         + You can also zoom into the waterfall plot.
-    + Adjust the Gain slider values to boost the signal (and noise) strength.
+    + Adjust the gain slider values to boost the signal (and noise) strength.
-    + Adjust the low_thres and high_thres slider values, if needed.
+    + Adjust the _low_thres_ and _high_thres_ slider values, if needed.
-    + Adjust the loudness, especially if the audio tone is clipped.
+    + Adjust the _loudness_, especially if the audio tone is clipped.
+    + The theshold will be shown in the time signal plot.
+    + Activate checkbox _print durations of ON_.
+    + Set the _short mark_ slider, _long mark_ slider and _tolerance_ sliders, accordingly.
+    + Deactivate checkbox _print durations of ON_.
+    + Activate checkbox: _print durations of OFF_.
+    + Set the _element space_ slider, _letter space_ slider and _word space_ slider accordingly.
+    + Deactivate checkbox: _print durations of OFF_.
-    + After picking a good signal, the GNURadio Companion debug console should show debug messages each for each received symbol.
+    + Activate checkbox print symbols to show the detected Morse symbols.
+After picking a good signal, the GNURadio Companion debug console should show debug messages each for each received symbol (streams of . and _).

 + Next, open a terminal.
     + Change to your cloned repository.